rollup/rollup/docs/999-big-list-of-options.md

 #### onwarn
 Type: `(warning: RollupWarning, defaultHandler: (warning: string | RollupWarning) => void) => void;`

 A function that will intercept warning messages.
 If not supplied, warnings will be deduplicated and printed to the console.
+When using the [`--silent`](guide/en/#--silent) CLI option, this handler is the only way to get notified about warnings.

 The function receives two arguments: the warning object and the default handler.
 Warnings objects have, at a minimum, a `code` and a `message` property, allowing you to control how different kinds of warnings are handled.
 Other properties are added depending on the type of warning.